 There is another thing in this simple petition, "Give us this day our daily bread."
 God is the giver of everything.
-You will not find His cost on the loaf of bread that you buy-He is on the giving side.
-As you look at the loaf of bread on your table, let the thought be thankfully with you that the bread has come ultimately from the hand of God.
+You will not find His cost on the loaf of bread you buy-He is on the giving side.
+As you look at the loaf of bread on your table, be thankful for the fact the bread has come ultimately from the hand of God.

-Back of the loaf is the snowy flour; and back of the flour, the mill; and back of the mill is the wheat and the shower, the sun, and the Father's will.5
+Back of the loaf is the snowy flour; and back of the flour, the mill; and back of the mill is the wheat and the shower, the sun, and the Father's will.